Style sheet (web development)

 A web style sheet is a form of separation of content and presentation for web design in which the markup (i.e., HTML or XHTML) of a webpage contains the page's semantic content and structure, but does not define its visual layout (style).
 Instead, the style is defined in an external style sheet file using a style sheet language such as CSS or XSLT.
 This design approach is identified as a "separation" because it largely supersedes the antecedent methodology in which a page's markup defined both style and structure.

 The philosophy underlying this methodology is a specific case of separation of concerns.

 Benefits

 Separation of style and content has advantages, but has only become practical after improvements in popular web browsers' CSS implementations.

 Speed

-Overall, users experience of a site utilising style sheets will generally be quicker than sites that don’t use the technology.
+Overall, users experience of a site utilising style sheets will generally be quicker than sites that do not use the technology.
 ‘Overall’ as the first page will probably load more slowly – because the style sheet AND the content will need to be transferred.
 Subsequent pages will load faster because no style information will need to be downloaded – the CSS file will already be in the browser’s cache.